 Dance Off Audition Challenge Rules

-- Dancers must be 10yrs old on 1st January 2013 to be eligible to enter.
+- Dancers must be 10yrs old on 1st January of this year to be eligible to enter.

 - Age groupings will be allocated based on entries received.